Ahmed-I-Abdullah/Ahmed-I-Abdullah/README.md

 ### Hi there 🙋🏻‍♂️!
-I'm Ahmed Abdullah

-I'm currently a final year software engineering student at the Univeristy of Calgary.
+I'm Ahmed Abdullah and I'm currently a final year software engineering student at the Univeristy of Calgary.
 Feel free to reach out on linked in for career stuff or just to chat!

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ahmed-i-abdullah/)